industrial-edge/anomaly-detection-getting-started/docs/Installation.md

 ## View live models

-- In the Assets section you have overview of all currently running Anomaly Detection models
+- In the Assets section you have an overview of all currently running Anomaly Detection models

 <p align="center"><kbd><img src="graphics/13AssetOverview.PNG" /></kbd></p>

-- If an anomaly is detected you can go to the analysis view in the menu on the right side
+- If an anomaly is detected you can go to the analysis view in the menu on the right side to get a detailed view

 <p align="center"><kbd><img src="graphics/14AnomalyView.PNG" /></kbd></p>